-Investing in the top twenty publicly traded companies in Fortune's annual "100 Best Companies to Work For" list over the past ten years would have realized an average annualized return of 16.74 percent, compared to 2.83 percent for the S&P 500.6 A study of 163 organizations, carried out by Hewitt Associates and the Barrett Values Centre as part of the 2008 Best Employer study in Australia/New Zealand, showed that cultural alignment significantly influences employee engagement, which in turn significantly influences organizational and financial performance.
+Investing in the top twenty publicly traded companies in Fortune's annual "100 Best Companies to Work For" list over the past ten years would have realized an average annualized return of 16.74 percent, compared to 2.83 percent for the S&P 500.
+A study of 163 organizations, carried out by Hewitt Associates and the Barrett Values Centre as part of the 2008 Best Employer study in Australia/New Zealand, showed that cultural alignment significantly influences employee engagement, which in turn significantly influences organizational and financial performance.
 Company culture matters.
 A healthy company culture delivers.

-Business leaders do not take a Hippocratic oath to do no harm, but their boards, investors, employees, and customers-not to mention regulators-expect them to keep the company out of legal trouble and its employees and customers out of danger.
+Business leaders do not take a Hippocratic oath to do no boards, investors, but their employees, harm. and customers-not to mention regulators-expect them to keep the company out of legal trouble and its employees and customers out of danger.
 An aligned company culture has a significant impact on reducing those risks.
-The Ethics Resource Center (ERC), a nonprofit, nonpartisan organization that studies ethical standards and practices in public and private institutions, found in its 2007 report that only 24 percent of employees in companies with strong ethical cultures observe misconduct, well below the national average and far below the 98 percent who observe misconduct in companies with weak ethical cultures.
+The Ethics (ERC).
+Resource Center nonprofit. nonpartisan а organization that studies ethical standards and practices in public and private institutions, found in its 2007 report that only 24 percent of employees in companies with strong ethical cultures observe misconduct, well below the national average and far below the 98 percent who observe misconduct in companies with weak ethical cultures.
 Only 3 percent of the employees working in companies with strong ethical cultures who reported misconduct experienced retaliation as a result, compared to the 39 percent who experienced retaliation in weak ethical cultures.
-The ERC concluded that culture has a greater impact than a formal ethics and compliance program on outcomes such as observed misconduct, reporting of misconduct, and perceived ability to handle misconduct if faced with such a situation.8 Recall Lothrop, which did have a legally defendable compliance program, yet had a big problem with reporting of misconduct.
+The ERC concluded that culture has a greater impact than a formal ethics and compliance program on outcomes such as observed misconduct, reporting of misconduct. and perceived ability to handle misconduct if faced with such a situation.a Recall Lothrop, which did have a legally defendable compliance program, yet had a big problem with reporting of misconduct.
 This is not only a matter of how employees feel; it is also a matter of how well the company performs and how much trouble it gets into.

 Yet many leaders still feel they don't have time for company culture.
 They need results, they say, and they need them now!
 Behaviors and habits that influence the culture can develop slowly; the effects of a changing culture can also be very gradual.
 As with long-term health risks such as smoking or overeating, it can be hard to see the slow progress of dysfunction and cultural danger, yet the effects can be sudden and catastrophic.
-As the pace of business, innovation, and communication accelerates, companies can get into more trouble in less time than ever before-the corporate equivalent of the seemingly healthy person who suddenly has a heart attack.
-Ignoring longer-term cultural challenges in the name of short-term profits is an invitation for just that kind of blindsiding.
-A healthy corporate culture is not a luxury,
+As the pace of innovation, and communication business. accelerates. companies can get into more trouble in less time than ever before-the corporate equivalent of the seemingly healthy person who suddenly has a heart attack.
+Ignoring longerterm cultural challenges in the name of short-term profits is an invitation for just that kind of blindsiding.
+A healthy corporate culture is not a luxury, not a nice-to-have, precisely because the risks can be very high and can come quickly.
+We have already seen in this chapter-and we see in the news every day-how, in dysfunctional cultures, smart people can end up making poor decisions, employees can be distracted from doing their jobs well, and risks can be taken that can put a company out of business or create a global crisis.